mc²36 - Fader Strip Controls

 5. Fader User Buttons

-The four fader user buttons can perform "channel-related" custom functions such as mix minus control (CORD and CONF), snapshot isolate (SNAP ISO) and talkback (TALK).
+The two fader user buttons can perform "channel-related" custom functions such as mix minus control (CORD and CONF), snapshot isolate (SNAP ISO) and talkback (TALK).

 Four pages of functions are available, switched from the centre section's FADER USER BUTTON panel.
 The functions are clearly labelled by the display.